austinhawthorne/setup-nile-test-client/README.md

-This shell script installs all the Nile demo and readiness scripts in this Git onto a Raspberry Pi.
+This shell script installs all the Nile demo and readiness scripts, and necessary dependenccies, in this Git onto a Raspberry Pi.
 To setup your Pi run:

 ```
 git clone https://github.com/austinhawthorne/setup-nile-test-client.git